determined-ai/determined/docs/manage/config-policies.rst

 .. note::

-   Both workspaces and experiment invariant configs can set checkpoint storage, but the two settings are applied differently.
+   Checkpoint storage can be set for workspaces and in experiment invariant config but the two settings are applied differently.
 Checkpoint storage set for a workspace is a default that can be overridden by specifying checkpoint storage in experiment configuration.
 Experiment invariant config is non-overridable and will replace any workspace defaults as well as user-submitted experiment configs.